-33. The redevelopment of an abandoned rural hill farm is good in that the land will be more actively managed for its sporting interests, to the benefit of some aspects of local wildlife.
+37. The redevelopment of an abandoned rural hill farm is good in that the land will be more actively managed for its sporting interests, to the benefit of some aspects of local wildlife.
 However there are concerns here that some of the local heritage could be lost with the removal of the old ruins and the re-use of the material on the site for new build.
 This issue has been assessed by the Council Archaeologist and providing a watching brief condition is attached to the application then there is no objection.
-In addition, the survey carried out as part of this application has provided valuable information on the cultural heritage of this site.
+In addition, the survey carried out as part of this application has provided valuable information on the history of this site.
+Additional research has been carried out which lends no particular significance to the site.
 The very high quality design of the building will positively add to the cultural heritage of the area into the future while still retaining the important cultural link between built development at the site and surrounding land.
 The scheme also includes a considerable commitment to the re-building of the dry stone walls in the area ensuring the enhancement of the cultural setting of the site.